mostafa-abokhadra/backEndRef/nodeJs/7-path.md

 ```

 ### path.format
-- it takes 1 object parameter (the bath as in path.parse output) and convert it to a string path
+- it takes 1 object parameter (the path as in path.parse output) and convert it to a string path
 ```js
 path.format(path.parse(__filename))
 ```